amygreene/WordPress/wp-content/plugins/usernoise/readme.txt

 === Usernoise modal feedback / contact form ===
 Contributors: karevn
-Tags: feedback, contact, form, contact form, email, ajax, custom, admin, button, russian, dashboard, lightbox, ipad, plugin, jquery, comments
+Tags: feedback, contact, form, contact form, email, ajax, custom, admin, button, russian, dashboard, lightbox, ipad, plugin, jquery, comments, responsive
 Requires at least: 3.2
-Tested up to: 3.4.2
+Tested up to: 3.5.2
-Stable tag: 3.0.8
+Stable tag: 3.7.9

 Modal contact / feedback form designed "the Apple way".

 == Description ==

 Usernoise is a "just works" modal contact / feedback form.
+It became responsive starting from 3.5 release.
 You will not need to change even a line of code in your site.

 = Demo =
-Usernoise demo is available at [karevn.com](http://karevn.com) - a "Feedback" button at the left.
+Usernoise demo is available at [karevn.com](http://usernoise.karevn.com) - a "Feedback" button at the left.

 = Go Pro =
 __[Usernoise Pro](http://codecanyon.net/item/usernoise-pro-advanced-modal-feedback-debug/1420436?ref=karevn)__ adds even more features, like: